michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0085.md

 ### Definition
 - adj: of or relating to or caused by tides
 ### Family
+- tidal: intertidal+
-tidal: intertidal+;tide: tidal, tided, tides, tiding, undertide;tiding: tidings;undertide: undertides
+- tide: tidal, tided, tides, tiding, undertide
+- tiding: tidings
+- undertide: undertides
 ### Examples
 - In addition, tidal friction caused by the moon’s gravity tugging on the Earth’s ocean also throws off the length of the planet’s rotation.
 - The music industry is also fighting for your subscription dollar, pushing its wares through the squabbling rivals Spotify, Apple Music and Tidal.